mahsa2017/NC-NEWS-MAH/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites
-[react]

-### Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be

 ## Deployment